 Where is High Line Park?

 High Line Park is located between Gansevoort Street and 34th Street.
-Its one-and-a-half-mile straight-line route starts (or ends depending on which direction you take) to the north near Hudson Yards.
-It then runs through Chelsea and finally ends to the south in the Meatpacking District next to the Whitney Museum.
+Its two-and-a-half kilometer straight line route begins (or ends depending on which direction you take) to the north near Hudson Yards.
+It then runs through Chelsea and finally ends in the south in the Meatpacking District next to the Whitney Museum.

-The great thing about the High Line Park is that along its route there are intermediate accesses to get out and explore or re-engage with the walk via elevators and stairs so you can get to know the area at your own pace making as many stops as you like.
+The great thing about the High Line park is that along its route there are intermediate accesses to go out and explore or re-engage with the walk via elevators and stairs so you can get to know the area at your own pace making as many stops as you like.

 Access to the High Line